How {and when!} to request your child’s IEP records and files.

 If you are having issues with your child and your district, chances are what you want is a FERPA request.

 RTK applies to public entities and the public’s right to know about the business dealings of public agencies.
 So, basically you can request budget and expenditure knowledge, lawsuit and settlement information, Office of Civil Rights complaints and so on.
 If a public employee on your IEP team uses publicly funded services (ie-email or company credit cards) you can request all emails from an individual, or their cell phone records and so on.
-Generally, if you are making this type of request for your district, you are looking for a pattern of behavior.
-So you could make a request for “all complaints filed with the office of civil rights against My Public School District for the years….”

 All names will be redacted to protect other children’s privacy.
 Also, you can request to see how much your district has paid out in legal settlements, but you may only get whole figures, not specifics of cases.

-Once you make a FERPA request, the district is supposed to comply within 45 days.
-For an RTK request, it’s supposed to be 30 days.
-However, in both cases, I have found that there is little recourse for them if they do not comply.
-You can file compliance complaints with various agencies.
-But that takes time by itself and rarely fixes the problem.
 Also, know that districts are allowed to charge you a reasonable fee if you ask for paper copies of documents; the general rate is $0.25 per page.
 However, to save money on this, if you are expecting a bunch of documents, you can ask to just make an appointment to inspect the documents.
 You can take a flash drive with you and load the files onto it.

 If you get resistance, call your state legislators.
-Again, I don’t want you quoting case law and stuff to random admins, but it’s been decided over and over that some parents cannot afford $0.25 a page and that a school has no valid reason to not let you bring a flash drive.
+Again, I don’t want you quoting case law and stuff to random admins.
+But it’s been decided over and over that some parents cannot afford $0.25 a page and that a school has no valid reason to not let you bring a flash drive.
 It’s just a bullying or scare tactic, a deterrent.

 This is a very brief overview, and only as it pertains to education.
 RTK applies to everything (public), FERPA is just education.
 So for RTK, people request all sorts of environmental and government information, such as chemical usage, municipality budgets and so on.

-How long to keep IEP records?
+How long should I keep IEP records?

 I’m not a lawyer, nor do I play one on the internet.
 If you have serious concerns that warrant an attorney’s advice, please seek one out!